AI Agent Security

 - Execution: If the gate passes, the action is taken and logged.

-- Ledger: Every step is recorded in the Claim Ledger.
+- Ledger: Every step is recorded in the Claim Ledger — integrity-protected audit trail for every AI inference.

 If a gate fails, the agent either re-plans, asks for clarification, or escalates — never violates policy.